SH-Tan/Post-Training-NN-Pruning-using-Graph-Curvature/README.md

 This repository contains the official implementation of **Post-Training Neural Network Pruning using Graph Curvature**, accepted to *Transactions on Machine Learning Research (TMLR), 2026*.

 Our method studies neural network pruning from a graph-theoretic perspective and uses graph curvature to identify structurally important components of a trained neural network.
-The proposed approach enables post-training pruning without requiring full retraining, providing an efficient way to reduce model complexity while preserving predictive performance.
+The proposed approach enables one-shot post-training pruning without requiring retraining, providing an efficient way to reduce model complexity while preserving predictive performance.

 ## Paper